ypyp-pprn-mnmn/ff3_hack/docs/codes/3c/3c_920d-menu.window3.get_input_and_scroll.md

 ### args:
 +	in u8 A: offset delta for up/down key
 +	in,out u8 $7af0: byte offset of selected item (each menu item consists of 4-byte structure)
-+	in u8 $7af1: last valid offset of the view
++	in u8 $7af1: byte offset of the end of menu-item in the view

 ### callers:
 +	yet to be investigated